-The comment period for the Little Fork River Watershed Restoration and Protection Strategy (WRAPS) and total Maximum Daily Load (TMDL) documents will soon be open.
+The comment period for the Little Fork River Watershed Restoration and Protection Strategy (WRAPS) and total Maximum Daily Load (TMDL) documents will be open between:

 Intensive watershed monitoring began in the Big Fork watershed in 2008.
 Local citizens, collaborating with Soil and Water Conservation Districts of North St. Louis, Itasca and Koochiching Counties, Little Fork/Rat Root River Board and the state’s Department of Natural Resources and Pollution Control Agency are working to improve and protect its waters.
 Limited land uses for industry, housing, and roads have led to high water quality in the Big Fork system, however challenges remain in maintaining this high quality water.

 Of the 43 stream reaches that were assessed, 37 were found to be fully supporting of aquatic life while six

 were non-supporting of aquatic life.
 Twelve (12) stream reaches were assessed for aquatic recreation and all

 were fully supporting.
 All 15 assessed lakes were also fully supporting of aquatic recreation.
 Aquatic

 consumption impairments span the entire length of the Little Fork and Sturgeon Rivers due to excess levels of mercury.
 The single aquatic life biological impairment was found on the Rice River, while the remaining